Shinji Ikari: Critical reception

-Shinji's role in the Rebuild of Evangelion films was better received, with reviewers praising its more open character.
+Shinji's role in the Rebuild of Evangelion films was better received, with reviewers praising his more open characterization.
 Martin Theron of Anime News Network, reviewing Evangelion 1.0: You Are (Not) Alone, praised Shinji's realism.
-Theron called the scene in Evangelion: 2.22 You Can (Not) Advance where Shinji saves Rei the "Best Scene" in the website's "Best (and Most Notable) of 2011": "This is the first time in the entire franchise that he whole-heartedly goes after something because he wants it, rather than because he's expected to or has no choice."
+Theron called the scene in Evangelion: 2.22 You Can (Not) Advance where Shinji saves Rei the "Best Scene" in the website's "Best (and Most Notable) of 2011": "This is the first time in the entire franchise that he wholeheartedly goes after something because he wants it, rather than because he's expected to or has no choice."
 Despite criticizing the third film, several reviewers praised Shinji's interactions with Kaworu.
 Nicole MacLean of THEM Anime Reviews criticized their relationship, finding it "rushed", artificial, and unclear.
 Comic Book Resources writer Daniel Kurland also praised his role in the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time, writing: "Shinji deserves happiness, and it makes Thrice Upon A Time the more powerful conclusion that it finally allows Shinji to reach this point and not leave him in existential dread".